hintron/stretchysalt/README.md

 ## TODO:

-* Make it object oriented, so it is easy to set the iteration strength

 * Look into two types of modes: all-in-one mode, where the salt is stored with the key as a single value, and separate mode, where the salt and key are stored as separate and distinct values.

+* Look into using base64 or some other format to store values, like bcrypt.

 * Look into storing the # of iterations used, and reading that back in.

+* Make it object oriented, so it is easy to set the iteration strength

 * Add in warnings and checks